Battle of Columbus (1865)

-The Battle of Columbus, Georgia (April 16, 1865), was the last conflict in the Union campaign through Alabama and Georgia, known as Wilson's Raid, in the final full month of the American Civil War.
+The Battle of Columbus, also known as the Battle of Girard, was fought on April 16, 1865, in Columbus, Georgia and Russell County, Alabama, during the American Civil War.
+It was part of the Union campaign through Alabama and Georgia, known as Wilson's Raid, in the final full month of the Civil War.

-Maj.
-Gen. James H. Wilson had been ordered to destroy the city of Columbus as a major Confederate manufacturing center.
-He exploited enemy confusion when troops from both sides crowded on to the same bridge in the dark, and the garrison withheld its cannon fire.
+Brevet Major General James H. Wilson had been ordered to destroy the city of Columbus as a major Confederate manufacturing center.
+He exploited enemy confusion when troops from both sides crowded onto the same bridge in the dark, and the garrison withheld its cannon fire.
 Next morning, Wilson laid waste to the city and took many prisoners.

-Several authorities claim Columbus should be classified as the last battle of the Civil War, while others point to a battle which occurred after the Confederacy was vanquished, the Battle of Palmito Ranch.
-The Battle of Columbus is also known as the Battle of Girard, Alabama (now Phenix City).
+Several historians claim Columbus should be classified as the last battle of the war, while others point to the Battle of Palmito Ranch at Cameron County, Texas.

-Events leading to the battle
+Background

-Union General James H. Wilson led the attack on Columbus.
+The route the United States Cavalry under Wilson took on the raid that passed through Columbus, Georgia.

 After the Union victory in the Battle of Nashville (December 15–16, 1864), Maj.
 Gen. George H. Thomas ordered Maj.
 Gen. James H. Wilson to march into the heart of the Deep South and destroy the major Confederate supply centers at Selma, Alabama, and Columbus, Georgia.